Polarix-Containers/matrix-authentication-service/README.md

 ### Features & usage
 - Drop-in replacement for the [official image](https://github.com/element-hq/matrix-authentication-service).
 - Unprivileged image: you should check your volumes' permissions (eg `/data`), default UID/GID is 200014.
-- We are currently not building `arm64` for this image at the moment due to it requiring really long build time.
+- We are currently not building `arm64` for this image due to it requiring really long build time.
 If you need an `arm64` image, please open an issue at let us know.

 ### Licensing
 - Licensed under AGPL 3 to comply with licensing by Element.